This post may include affiliate links. Thank you for your support.

 You sure can!
 In fact, I love keeping several different fruit cocktails puree in my freezer at all times.
 That way, I can use my fruit pure and whip up a tasty drink, cocktail, or cake filling at the drop of a hat.

-Can you re-freeze fruit purée?
+Can you re-freeze pureed fruit?

 I do not recommend refreezing fruit purees once thawed.
 When you freeze and then thaw a food item, the process causes ice crystals to form and then melt.
 This process can alter the texture and flavor of the food.
 Refreezing can cause even more ice crystals to form, which can lead to a watery or mushy consistency.